 The Honors College is an academic unit offering classes and experiences designed to enrich students’ education.
 As members of this college, students participate in a core of small and powerful classes, taught by faculty selected for their expertise and devotion to academic excellence.
-The Honors College dean, staff, and faculty work closely with each student to design a program of study that enhances her or his academic major and provides the best possible preparation for professional development and advanced study.
+The Honors College dean, staff, and faculty work closely with each student to design a program of study that enhances the student's academic major and provides the best possible preparation for professional development and advanced study.
 Benefits of being an Honors student are many, and include a dynamic classroom environment; a vibrant community of peers; supportive faculty mentors; interdisciplinary courses that feature exciting perspectives on world events, culture, and history; high-powered experiential learning, including undergraduate research and internships; scholarly travel and field trips in the United States and abroad; special assistance with scholarships and job opportunities; priority registration; and honors housing.

 Honors College Application

 Admission to the Honors College is based upon academic performance and potential.
 There is not an application deadline, but interested students are encouraged to apply early, especially if they are interested in living in an Honors residence hall.
 Applicants must be admitted to Indiana State University before they will be considered for Honors College admission.

 To apply to the Honors College, please complete an online application.

 Note: If you have a 3.7 or higher high school GPA and you indicated on your ISU application that you would like to be admitted to the Honors College, you do not need to submit a separate Honors College application.

 Honors Student Spotlight: Austin Theisz

 "A week of service prescribed a new path for Austin Theisz, exposing him to a world of opportunities.
 The exercise science major from Terre Haute, Ind., came to Indiana State with hopes of becoming a physical therapist, but he diagnosed his true calling after a service trip to Ecuador with Timmy Global Health."
 READ MORE